brandonyongys/brandonyongys.github.io/_projects/sg-safety-analysis.md

 </div>

-Above figure shoes the total annual number of cases as well as the number of cases for each of the 6 categories.
-Firstly, you can observe that the total cases have decreased from almost 37,500 cases in 2005 to about 30k cases in 2013 before rising again to a total of 35k cases in 2019.
+Above figure shows the total annual number of cases as well as the number of cases for each of the 6 categories.
+Firstly, you could observe that the total cases have decreased from almost 37,500 cases in 2005 to about 30k cases in 2013 before rising again to a total of 35k cases in 2019.
 A huge chunk of the reported cases were theft related cases.
-Violent/serious property related and housebreaking crimes have declined slowly.
+Violent/serious property related and housebreaking crimes have declined slowly over the years.
 From 2005 to 2013, as other categories of crime remain relatively stable, the total annual cases have declined.

 However, from 2014 onwards, the number of cases for commercial related crimes have started to rise rapidly as well as crimes against persons and miscellaneous crimes have been rising slowly.
 These increase has outpaced the decline in the other 3 categories leading to an increase in total crimes.

-It seems quite daunting to learn that as theft crimes decline, people are commiting another type of crime.
+It is quite daunting to learn that as theft crimes decline, people were commiting another type of crime.
 Does this mean that Singapore is still equally dangerous as before?

 <hr>

 # Crime rate in Singapore
 The total crime shows a part of the big picture.
-When we consider the population growth in Singapore, the numbers don't seem as daunting anymore.
+When we considered the population growth in Singapore, the numbers didn't seem as daunting anymore.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">